25 July 2017

 VARN Original Research: You Won’t Believe How Many People Don’t Recognise Paid Ads in Google.

-The fourth in a range of original surveys, the survey was based upon independent research first carried out in February 2016, when we were surprised to find that 50% of the 1,010 UK based respondents surveyed could not tell the difference between paid Ads and the naturally selected best-match organic results shown by Google.
+The fourth in a range of original surveys, the survey was based on independent research first carried out in February 2016, when we were surprised to find that 50% of the 1,010 UK based respondents surveyed could not tell the difference between paid Ads and the naturally selected best-match organic results shown by Google.
 The survey results were widely shared in SEO press, amid predictions of how expected changes to Google search results could further impact the ability of users to recognise Ads in the future.

 Looking at the last few incarnations of Google AdWords, we can explore how these updates have coincided with changes to our survey results.